-Take a look at this Irradiation Map and I’ll provide an explanation.
+Take a look at this Irradiation Map, and I’ll explain.

-In the direct sun for an hour, a 300W solar panel will generate 300-watt hours (.3kHw) of electricity…in a perfect setting.
+In the direct sun for an hour, a 300W solar panel will generate 300-watt (.3kHw) electricity in a perfect setting.

 We hardly ever have perfect anything!
-There is rain, clouds, shade, etc. The sun is also at 100% peak for a limited amount of time each day.
+There are rain clouds, shade, etc. The sun is al o at 100% peak for a limited amount of time each day.

-The map above tells us how many kilowatt-hours (kHw) of power is received from 1 kWh of solar power in different states.
+The map above tells us how many kilowatt-hours (kW) of power is received from 1 kWh of solar power in different states.